 - Loss of consciousness (leading to coma)

-The following symptoms can be observed in infants and young children:
+Acute Encephalitis Syndrome is also common among babies, so it is essential to look out for some critical symptoms in them.
+The following AES symptoms can be observed in infants and young children:

 - Body stiffness